bezzy-amz/test_repo_SMUS/README.md

-# test_repo_SMUS
+## 👋 Hey there! @bezzy here!

-If you can see this it means you have access to Github through SMUS
+> If you can see this, congratulations! 🎉
+> You've successfully gained access to Github through SMUS! 💻